 - Secondary cardiomyopathies - often associated with:

-- Chronic kidney disease, cirrhosis, obesity and extreme stress, which have all been shown to result in impaired left ventricular function.
+- Chronic kidney disease, cirrhosis, and obesity, which have all been shown to result in impaired left ventricular function.

 - Multisystem diseases - eg, sarcoidosis, amyloidosis, systemic lupus erythematosus, systemic sclerosis and polyarteritis nodosa.